Post 11 - Setting Boundaries on Highly Volatile Issues

 "So then, each of us will give an account of ourselves to God."

-These passages highlight the individual responsibility all have before God and encourages personal accountability for choices and actions.
+These passages highlight the individual responsibility all have before God and encourages personal accountability for their choices and actions.

 This is the side I take when following American politics and seeing how many Christians want to vote based on their feelings against these issues.
 My feeling is the government should not be attempting to regulate these things.
 As some have said, the government needs to stay out of the bedroom and doctor's office.
 And, the authors of the book can suggest we repent and hug the gays, but the choice is ultimately ours.